vkitchen/cocomel/README.md

 ## Usage

-The file to be indexed must have documents in XML or HTML concated together and prefixed with a `<DOCNO></DOCNO>` tag.
+The file to be indexed must be named `document.xml` and contain documents in XML or HTML concated together, each prefixed with a `<DOCNO></DOCNO>` tag.

 There are two programs.
 Index and search.
 Index builds an index over the document.
 Search takes terms from stdin and outputs two columns, the document id and the relevancy score.